 Keystone Heritage Park

 Volunteers will be helping with clean-up work at Keystone Heritage Park.
 All age volunteers are welcome, but minors need to be accompanied by supervising adults.
-The project will be in the afternoon.
+The project will be from 10:00 am to 1:00 pm.
 It is recommended that volunteers bring wide-brimmed hats, work gloves, and sunscreen and wear long pants, long-sleeve shirts, and closed shoes or boots.

 El Paso Villa Maria is a shelter for women and homeless people who are in the process of healing to wholeness.
 Volunteers will be preparing, serving and sharing dinner with Villa Maria’s residents.
 Volunteers must be over 16 years old.
 The volunteer work includes planning the meal and shopping for the menu.
 We will be providing all food, dessert, drinks, dinner supplies, paper plates, cutlery, paper napkins, glasses, etc. Villa Maria recommends bringing aprons, hairnets and rubber gloves.
 The project will run from approximately 4:00 pm to 7:00 pm with dinner service at 6 pm.
 8 to 10 volunteers are needed.